rust-lang/book/src/ch03-03-how-functions-work.md

 }
 ```

-Function definitions are also statements-- so the entire previous example is a
+Function definitions are also statements; the entire previous example is a
-statement as well.
+statement in itself.

 Statements do not return values themselves.
 Therefore, you can’t assign a `let`
 binding to another binding, as this code tries to do: